 Lhatese Breed Summary

 Playful, Sweet, Affectionate and Intelligent

 The Lhatese is a hybrid dog and is a mixture of the Lhasa Apso and the Maltese.
 This little pooch is a very sweet breed, but they can be somewhat difficult to train.
-They love their family, including children of all ages however, they are better suited to experienced dog owners.
+They love their family, including children however, they are better suited to experienced dog owners.
 This breed is a small dog and at maturity he will weigh no more than fifteen pounds.
 They get along with just about anyone, including other dogs.
 They do not suffer excessively from separation anxiety; however, they really want to spend every waking moment with you.

 Fun Fact: The Lhatese makes a pretty good watch dog and likes to let you know when people are walking by.

 |Lifespan||13 - 15 years|